CrustaceanKing/Thomas-Wald/About.md

 Most recently I released `Tales Under the Twin Suns` under the Sean Wald name.
 As stated previously, it was a progressive metal album, which up until this point I have been unable to do.

-Right now, on top of working on some new Thomas Wald material, I am trying to both make a continuation of the *Route 66/Soaring above the Clouds* anthology while also making an electronica album, featuring no guitars whatsoever, and more focused on the production side of music.
+Right now, on top of working on some new Thomas Wald material, I am trying to both make the next edition of the *Route 66/Soaring above the Clouds* anthology and also make an electronica album, featuring no guitars whatsoever, and more focused on the production side of music.

 Everything under the artist Sean Wald is Recorded, Produced, Mixed & Mastered by Me